xlab-uiuc/ctest4j/README.md

 ## What is Ctest4J?

 Ctest4J is a practical configuration testing framework for Java.
-The goal of Ctest4J is to help developers to write, run and maintain configuration tests easily and efficiently.
+The goal of Ctest4J is to help developers write, run and maintain configuration tests easily and efficiently.

 ## Download Ctest4J
 ### Build From Source